BenjaminStahr/lights_puzzle_solver_akari/README.md

 In this repository a informed depth search is implemented, which can solve light puzzles up to a dimension of 28x28 or sometimes higher.

 ## Architecture
+The search algorithm is completely implemented in Java.
+Light Puzzles can be fed into the software as csv file.
+The csv gets converted to a